The University of Western Australia Business School will become one of the most influential business education institutions across Asia and Australia.

 The UWA Business School has 30 leading corporate partners spanning across industries including mining and resources, professional services and infrastructure.

-These partners have invested in 27 scholarships, 10 prizes, two professorial chairs and four visiting professor programs.
+These partners have invested in numerous scholarships and prizes, two professorial chairs and four visiting professor programs.

 The UWA Business School’s research partners include the Infosys Leadership Institute, World Bank, London School of Economics, and University of California.